ploomber/doc/doc/apps/jupyterlab.md

 ## Real-time collaboration

 Collaboration is configured by default!
-Share your `id.ploomberapp.io` URL with a colleague, the password, and open the same notebook, you'll get Google Doc-like collaboration!
+Share your URL with a colleague (it'll be using either `id.ploomber.app` or `id.ploomberapp.io`), the password, and open the same notebook, you'll get Google Doc-like collaboration!

 ![](../static/docker/jupyterlab/jupyter-collab.gif)